Sales teams care about numbers.

 However, tracking too many KPIs can make things too complicated and dilute your team’s focus.

-Sometimes you just have to pick a horse and ride it.
-Identify commonalities and trends from all the information you’ve gathered and choose three to five KPIs to focus on.
+Sometimes, it’s easy to spread yourself too thin.
+To avoid this trap, Identify commonalities and trends from all the information you’ve gathered and choose three to five KPIs to focus on.
 Keep track of the results so you can fine-tune what and how you measure.

 6. Measure the Right Things, and Only the Right Things